IonicaBizau/tiny-editable-grid/README.md

-> A tiny module for editable grids.
+> A tiny JavaScript library for editable grids.